peteroupc/html3dutil/doc/H3DU.Scene3D.md

 ### H3DU.Scene3D#setPerspective(fov, aspect, near, far) <a id='H3DU.Scene3D_H3DU.Scene3D_setPerspective'></a>

 <b>Deprecated: Instead of this method, use H3DU.Batch3D#setProjectionMatrix in conjunction with <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>.
+For compatibility, existing code that doesn't use H3DU.Batch3D can still call this method until it renders a custom H3DU.Batch3D.
 This compatibility behavior may be dropped in the future.</b>

 Sets this scene's projection matrix to a perspective projection.